-Are you aged 17-21, living on the South Coast, Southern Highlands, or Batemans Bay areas, with a passion for digital storytelling and filmmaking?
+Are you are a young person living on the South Coast, Southern Highlands, or Batemans Bay areas, with a passion for digital storytelling and filmmaking?
 We want to hear from you.

 We want to hear your stories about your life, living on the South Coast during recent challenges of flood, fire and pandemic.

 What has been your experience?
-How has living in a regional area helped you or affected your experience?
+How has living in a regional area helped?
 What has made you angry or sad?
 What's made you laugh?

-You are eligible for this project if you live on the South Coast, Southern Highlands, Kangaroo Valley, Kiama, Bateman's Bay or Far South Coast regions, AND you're aged between 17 and 21 years.
+You are eligible for this project if you live on the South Coast, Southern Highlands, Kangaroo Valley, Kiama, Bateman's Bay or Far South Coast regions, AND you're aged between 16 and 21 years (or there about!).
 The project will provide mentorship from industry professionals through the process of filmmaking.

 Got questions?
 See our FAQ (film associated questions) below or contact us anytime.